RitikPatni/Front-End-Web-Development-Resources/README(pt-br).md

 - [The Open Photo Project](https://openphoto.net/) - The Open Photo Project is a photo sharing platform created in 1998 by Michael Jastremski.
 Contributors have offered their images free of charge under terms of Creative Commons licensing.
 - [UnSplash](https://unsplash.com) 👍 - "Beautiful, Free Photos" & themed collections of photos
 - [UnDraw](https://undraw.co) 👍 - "MIT licensed illustrations for every project you can imagine and create
+- [storyset](https://storyset.com/) - Awesome free customizable illustrations for your next project Customize, animate and download illustrations to make incredible landing pages, app or presentations!

 **[⬆ back to top](#table-of-contents)**